 - Visit to Alberobello and the unique Trulli homes.

-- Walk on the lava and side craters of the Etna volcano.
+- Tour and walk on the lava and side craters of Mount Etna.

-- Many memorable meals in typical trattorie and ristoranti where you will fully absorb the traditional cuisine, customs and lifestyle.
+- Many memorable meals in typical trattorie and ristoranti where you will fully absorb traditional Italian cuisine, customs and lifestyle.

-- Handpicked hotels with every effort made to choose the best-rated available in tour travel areas.
+- Hand-picked hotels with every effort made to choose the best-rated available in each destination.

 - Breakfasts, plus a variety of lunches or dinners as per tour itinerary, including two glasses of wine.

 - Comfortable private deluxe mini-coach with a professional licensed driver from tour origination to the final drop-off point.